History of rail transport in Indonesia: First railway line

-The liberal Dutch government of the era was then reluctant to build its own railway, preferring to give a free rein to private enterprises.
-However, private railways could not provide the expected return of investment (even NIS required some financial assistance from the government), and the Dutch Ministry of Colonies finally approved a state railway system, the Staatsspoorwegen (SS), extending from Buitenzorg (now Bogor) in the west, to Surabaya in the east.
+The liberal Dutch government of the era was then reluctant to build its own railway, preferring to give a free rein to private enterprise.
+But private railways could not provide the expected return of investment (even NIS required some financial assistance from the government), and the Dutch Ministry of Colonies finally approved a state railway system, the Staatsspoorwegen (SS), extending from Buitenzorg (now Bogor) in the west, to Surabaya in the east.
 Construction began from both ends, the first line (from Surabaya) being opened on 16 May 1878, and both cities were connected by 1894.

-By the 1920s, the system in Java had reached its greatest extent, with most towns and cities connected by rail, with branches and tramways connecting sugar plantations to factories.
+By the 1920s the system in Java had reached its greatest extent, with most towns and cities connected by rail, with branches and tramways connecting sugar plantations to factories.

 The Great Depression of the 1930s put laid to plans of constructing railway lines in Borneo, Celebes, connecting the lines in Sumatra and electrification of the lines in Java.

 After the Dutch state started railway construction, private enterprises did not completely get out of the picture, and at least 15 light railway companies operated in Java.
 These companies operated as "steam tram companies", but despite the name, were better described as regional secondary lines.

 Java

 As befits a colonial enterprise, most railway lines in Indonesia had a dual purpose: economic and strategic.
-In fact, a condition for the financial assistance for the NIS was that the company build a railway line to Ambarawa, which had an important fort named Willem I for the Dutch king.
+In fact, a condition for the financial assistance for the NIS was that the company build a railway line to Ambarawa, which connected to the one of an important military base named Fort Willem I for the Dutch king.
 The first state railway line was built through the mountains on the southern part of Java, instead of the flat regions on the north, for a similar strategic reason.
 The state railway in Java connected Anyer on the western coast of the island, to Banyuwangi on the eastern coast.

+Only in the 1920s did one section, the Jakarta-Bogor line, be electrified with Dutch assistance, it would be the first ever electric rail system in Southeast Asia and the first electric commuter train service there as well.
+It was also the first in Southeast Asia to be operated by electric multiple units that would run for 4 straight decades, which would be defined with their European manufacture and their latter green-white livery schemes across these sets that would be adopted by the latter diesel locomotive fleet of its successors.